Cheapest ways to watch football on TV 2022

 Well, if you're ever lucky enough to have one of your team's games selected for Sky Max/Showcase coverage, or you just fancy watching whichever fixture they go for, you could make a significant saving by buying a different type of NOW membership.

-There are loads of ways to get cheap NOW memberships, so to save us repeating ourselves, check out our guide to streaming films and TV for less.
+There are loads of ways to get cheap NOW memberships, so to save us from repeating ourselves, check out our guide to streaming films and TV for less.

 How to watch football on Amazon Prime for free